-TAC Meetings are open to the public and accessible online.
-Any member of the public who wishes to make public comments, requires special accommodations, or receive login information should send an email to wmallette@burlingtonnc.gov or (336) 513-5418 by Friday, January 12, 2024.
+TCC Meetings are open to the public and accessible online.
+Any member of the public who wishes to make public comments or receive login information should send an email to wmallette@burlingtonnc.gov or (336) 513-5418 by Friday, January 12, 2024.

-DRAFT AGENDA
+AGENDA